Oct 06 2025

 Nov 06 2025

 *Neon Golden* is one of those albums that quietly reshapes what a band can sound like.
 The Notwist dissolve indie rock into warm electronics and understated emotion, crafting songs like “Pick Up the Phone” and “Thrashing Days” with meticulous care.
-Every glitch, beat, and guitar line feels essential, never showy — just perfectly placed to serve the song.
+Every glitch, beat, and guitar line is like part of a precise clockwork.
+Those elements are never showy — they're just perfectly placed to serve the songs right.

 So, to put it in a nutshell, what we have here is a record made for late nights and long reflections — precise yet deeply felt, digital yet unmistakably organic as well.
 And its last leg, as exemplified by the last couple of songs above, is just damn perfect -- to the point where this conclusion redeems whatever passing flaws you may have pinpointed before.
 When you get lost in such chiaroscuro surroundings, it's sometimes a little difficult to make out certain details and intents.
 But at the end of the day, this sort of ambiguity is all part of a "neon golden" territory, is it not?